polkadot-developers/polkadot-docs/develop/parachains/get-started/build-custom-parachains.md

 ---
-title: Build Custom Blockchains
+title: Build Custom Parachains
-description: Learn how to build custom blockchains using the Polkadot SDK, focusing on pre-built chain templates for faster development.
+description: Learn how to build custom parachains using the Polkadot SDK, focusing on pre-built chain templates for faster development.
 ---

-# Build Custom Blockchains
+# Build Custom Parachains

 ## Introduction

-Building custom blockchains with the [Polkadot SDK](https://github.com/paritytech/polkadot-sdk/tree/master){target=\_blank} allows developers to create specialized blockchain solutions tailored to unique requirements.
+Building custom parachains with the [Polkadot SDK](https://github.com/paritytech/polkadot-sdk/tree/master){target=\_blank} allows developers to create specialized blockchain solutions tailored to unique requirements.
 By leveraging [Substrate](https://github.com/paritytech/polkadot-sdk/tree/master/substrate){target=\_blank}—a Rust-based, modular blockchain development framework—the Polkadot SDK provides powerful tools to construct chains that can either stand-alone or connect to Polkadot’s shared security network as parachains.
 This flexibility empowers projects across various sectors to launch blockchains that meet specific functional, security, and scalability needs.

 This guide covers the core steps for building a custom blockchain using the Polkadot SDK, starting from pre-built chain templates.
 These templates simplify development, providing an efficient starting point that can be further customized, allowing you to focus on implementing the features and modules that set your blockchain apart.